When choosing a tablet to use with Ocean, there are a few things to consider.

 - Ocean Tablets need to run on Android 5.0 or higher (i.e. any current generation Android tablet).

 - For the sake of accessibility, we also typically recommend screen sizes of 9″ or more.
 However, we do have clinics using high resolution 8″ tablets as well.

-- Finally, clinics that plan to use an Ocean Kiosk for patient check-in (with a health card swipe reader) are limited to two supported tablets – the Samsung Galaxy E 9.6″ or the Samsung Galaxy A 10.1″.
+- Finally, clinics that plan to use an Ocean Kiosk for patient check-in (with a health card swipe reader) are limited to two supported tablets – the Samsung Galaxy Tab E 9.6″ or the Samsung Galaxy A 10.1″.

-If you’re looking for a brand that we recommend, both Samsung Tabs and Asus Transformers (my personal favourite) consistently perform well, are very reliable and have very nice screens.
+Both Samsung Tabs and ASUS Transformers consistently perform well, are very reliable, and have very nice screens.
 They also almost never die unless they get dropped.
 However, they are more expensive than some other Android options on the market.
-We’ve heard clients say that Lenovo Yoga tablets have a great battery life, have a reasonable price and seem to be reliable, but we have not tested them in the office here.
+We’ve heard clients say that Lenovo Yoga tablets have a great battery life, have a reasonable price, and seem to be reliable, but have not tested them ourselves, here in our office.